-Billing for CPT 99490 and related codes requires knowledge of the CMS Chronic Care Management (CCM) program as a whole, as well as an understanding of how the program is broken down for billing purposes.
+Billing for CPT 99490 and related codes requires knowledge of the CMS Chronic Care Management (CCM) program as a whole, as well as an understanding of how the program is structured for billing purposes.
 Read on to learn the ins and outs of billing for CPT 99490.

 What is Chronic Care Management?

-Chronic Care Management refers to care coordination provided outside of the regular office visit, for patients with multiple chronic conditions.
-In 2015, Medicare began offering monthly reimbursements for these types of services.
-Non-complex CCM services, billed under CPT 99490, includes at least 20 minutes of clinical staff time directed by a physician or other qualified health care professional, per calendar month, and encompasses the following elements:
+Chronic Care Management refers to care coordination provided outside of the regular office visit for patients with multiple chronic conditions.
+Since 2015, Medicare has offered monthly reimbursements for these services.
+Non-complex CCM services, billed under CPT 99490, include at least 20 minutes of clinical staff time directed by a physician or other qualified health care professional, per calendar month, and encompass the following elements:

-- Use of Certified EHR Technology (required in order to bill CCM codes, though no longer required for CCM documentation or transitional care management documents)
+- Use of Certified EHR Technology (required for billing CCM codes, but no longer mandatory for CCM documentation or transitional care management documents)

 - 24/7 Access & Continuity of Care